Please check the errata for any errors or issues reported since publication.

 While implementations are free to introduce new types of Activites beyond those defined by the Activity Vocabulary, interoperability issues can arise when applications rely too much on extension types that are not recognized by other implementations.
 Care should be taken to not unduly overlap with or duplicate the existing Activity types.

 When an implementation uses an extension type that overlaps with a core vocabulary type, the implementation MUST also specify the core vocabulary type.
-For instance, some vocabularies (e.g. Schema.org) define their own classes for describing actions.
+For instance, some vocabularies (e.g. Schema.org) define their own types for describing actions.
 An implementation that wishes, for example, to use

 http://schema.org/LikeAction as an Activity MUST also identify that Object as being a